vistorian/vistorian.github.io/networkexploration.md

 2. Data Cleaning -> check for consistency in your data table
 3. Reducing the size of my network
 4. Projection
-5. Visual Exploration -> a set of questions you can ask yourself when exploring a network through a visualization
+5. Visual Patters
+6. Exploration Questions

 ## Data Cleaning Strategies